Introduction

 My Profile

-'My Profile' iterates what a user can do when it comes to navigating ownership and self-management.
-In particular, the user profile encapsulates the different actions a user can do based on a given set of permissions:
+My Profile iterates a user's ability to achieve ownership and self-management.
+In particular, the user profile encapsulates the various actions a user can do based on a given set of permissions:

-- Mailbox: A bookkeeping feature to quickly navigate to inbox directories and exposes an access point to allow one to bring data in using web interfaces
+• Mailbox: A bookkeeping feature to quickly navigate to inbox directories and exposes an access point to allow one to bring data in using web interfaces.

-- Projects: Belong to a project and communicate with the project members.
+• Projects: Belong to a project and communicate with the project members.

-- User Menu: Place to edit and manage one's profile and look over the resource consumption of the team with its limits.
+• User Menu: Place to edit and manage one's profile and look over the resource consumption of the team with its limits.

 For the Admins